BindBC/bindbc-glfw/README.md

 */
 // version(Windows) loadGLFW("libs/glfw3.dll")
 ```
-By default, the `bindbc-glfw` binding is configured to compile a binding to GLFW 3.0.
+By default, the `bindbc-glfw` binding is configured to compile to load GLFW 3.0.
 This ensures the widest level of compatibility at runtime.
-This behavior can be overridden via the `-version` compiler switch or the `versions` DUB directive.
+This behavior can be overridden via the `-version` compiler switch or the `versions` DUB directive with the desired GLFW version number.
 It is recommended that you always select the minimum version you require _and no higher_.
-In this example, the GLFW dynamic binding is compiled to support GLFW 3.1.
+In this example, the GLFW dynamic binding is compiled to support GLFW 3.1:

 __dub.json__
 ```